The following information is of importance to CRC faculty and students for ensuring a positive learning environment in the classroom.

 - When addressing plagiarism or cheating with reasonable evidence, the faculty member should notify the student of the concern.

-- Faculty members may consult with the Vice President for Student Services when determining whether plagiarism or cheating has occurred.
+- Faculty members may consult with the Student Discipline Officer when determining whether plagiarism or cheating has occurred.

 - In situations where cheating or plagiarism has occurred, the faculty member is to determine consequences in compliance with board policy and regulations, which prohibit dropping a student from a course.
 The consequences may be any of the following options: